 Rinse the habanero pepper to remove any unwanted chemicals.
 Use the pepper whole or cut it in half, removing all seeds and most of the white flesh.

-Place the garlic and habanero pepper into a clean quart-sized mason jar.
-Wash your hands thoroughly after touching the pepper!
+Place the garlic and habanero pepper into a clean quart-sized Mason jar.

 Fill the jar with vodka.
 Secure the lid on the jar and shake well.

 Store the infusion in a cool, dark place for 3 to 5 hours.
 Taste it after three hours, then every half-hour after that until you get the desired flavor.

 Strain the vodka through a fine mesh strainer, coffee filter, or cheesecloth and into a separate container.
 Store as you would any other vodka.

 - Infusion Tip: A 1-quart jar will hold a 750 ml bottle of vodka with extra room for the infusion ingredients.
 The Mason jar with a wide mouth makes it easy to get the ingredients in and out.
 Keep the original liquor bottle to store your finished vodka and label it with the flavor.

 Adjusting the Spice of the Vodka Infusion

 In the scope of hot peppers cultivated today, the habanero is no longer the hottest though it is still very hot.
-It's important to keep the pepper's flavor in check or you will not be able to drink the finished vodka (no amount of tomato juice could save some of my experiments).
+It's important to keep the pepper's flavor in check or you will not be able to drink the finished vodka (no amount of tomato juice could save some of this recipe's experiments).